 The Organizational and Leadership Communication sequence enhances communication knowledge, understanding, and skills for enhancing organizational relationships.
 The goal of this sequence is to equip students to successfully use communication as a tool to enhance organizational outcomes.
 Students will gain an understanding of how communication processes can be used to manage behaviors in an organizational context while becoming a competent communicator.

-The Political Communication sequence is concerned with being actively engaged with local, regional, state, national and international issues and how the power of information, persuasion, and strategic message design can be used to understand and affect outcomes at those levels, particularly in the area of governance and governmental and societal behavior.
+The Public Culture and Advocacy Communication sequence is concerned with being actively engaged with local, regional, state, national and international issues and how the power of information, persuasion, and strategic message design can be used to understand and affect outcomes at those levels, particularly in the area of governance and governmental and societal behavior.
 Students become knowledgeable and skilled in the use of political messages to promote causes, candidates, campaigns, etc.

 Minor in Communication Studies

 This minor focuses on communication interaction between individuals and the impact each has on the other.
 The program provides a grounding in the power of communication to affect outcomes and relations across a variety of settings.
 Often, coursework may examine relationship development in families, social settings, and work.
 For admission requirements, please visit the University's Academics website.

 Journalism is changing rapidly in the 21st century, with stories moving across a range of platforms – from television and the web to radio, newspapers and magazines, as well as across social networks.
 Budding journalists need to know not only how to gather facts and write informative stories, but also how to work with audio and video clips, create and use websites, and be adept at distributing news through social media.
 Students are encouraged to get involved in our campus news, entertainment and sports outlets.